🔌Add a PostgreSQL connection

 Create a dataset from a PostgreSQL connection

-This data connector is supported in simple and code/SQL mode for our current Data Execution system and new Data Execution systems
+This data connector is supported in simple and code/SQL mode with:

 • Select Table or Views